-- INSPECT CHIMNEY verify chimney construction conforms with requirements of authority having jurisdiction or in absence of such requirements ANSI Z211.1, NFPA 211. - Boiler must be installed into chimney which has masonry or metallic chimney liner. - An unlined chimney will have leaks that will cause poor chimney performance (NO DRAFT), and could result in positive pressure in combustion chamber. - Horizontal portions of venting system should not exceed 10 feet in length.
+- Boiler shall be installed into chimney which has masonry or metallic chimney liner. - An unlined chimney will have leaks that will cause poor chimney performance (NO DRAFT), and could result in positive pressure in combustion chamber. - Horizontal portions of venting system should not exceed 10 feet in length.
 Horizontal lengths over 10 feet will have negative effect on chimney performance. - Chimney should extend at least 2 feet above any portion of building within 10 feet.
 See Figure #16.
-It should produce negative draft of .06 to .08 inches of water column, (W.C.), as measured with draft gauge between boiler and barometric draft control while maintaining .02 inch W.C. negative draft in combustion chamber.
-See chart "Chimney or Vent Sizes" for recommended chimney or vent sizes. - Inadequate draft will cause improper combustion, resulting in dirty flue ways and high fuel bills. - 2.
-CONNECT FLUE PIPE same size as boiler outlet to chimney, sloping upward continuously toward chimney approximately 1⁄4" per foot.
-Bolt or screw joints together to avoid sag.
+It should produce negative draft of .06 to .08 inches of water column, (W.C.), as measured with draft gauge between boiler and barometric draft control while maintaining .02 inch W.C. negative draft in combustion chamber. - Inadequate draft will cause improper combustion, resulting in dirty flue ways and high fuel bills.

-If oil fired water heater is vented into same flue as boiler, provide separate hole into chimney whenever possible.
-When not possible, use "Y" connection in flue pipe, using separate draft regulator for each unit.
+2. CONNECT FLUE PIPE

-When chimney will not provide adequate draft to handle input from water heater and boiler simultaneously, wire units so that only one will operate at a time, favoring water heater.
+- Connect flue pipe same size as boiler outlet to chimney, sloping upward continuously toward chimney approximately 1⁄4" per foot.
+Bolt or screw joints together to avoid sag. - If oil fired water heater is vented into same flue as boiler, provide separate hole into chimney whenever possible.
+When not possible, use "Y" connection in flue pipe, using separate draft regulator for each unit. - When chimney will not provide adequate draft to handle input from water heater and boiler simultaneously, wire units so that only one will operate at a time, favoring water heater.